 Buttery, crisp and crunchy Eggless Chocolate Chip Cookies made from whole wheat flour.

-This Raksha Bandhan Sweets post from the blog archives first published in August 2017 has been republished and updated on 30th July 2022.
+This Raksha Bandhan Sweets post from the archives first published in August 2017 has been updated and republished on August 2023.